MattMS/shelp/command/zoneadm/list/README.md

 # zoneadm list

+Prints each zone on a new line.

+	zoneadm list -cv

-## Zone names
+## Status

+Only running by default:

 	zoneadm list

-Each name is on a new line.

-## Configured zones
+### Configured and running

-	zoneadm list -cv
+	zoneadm list -c

-`-c` includes configured zones.
-`-v` provides extra output.

-## Zone details in CSV
+### Installed and running

-	zoneadm list -p
+	zoneadm list -i

-Each zone is on a new line.
-Values are separated by colons (:).

-Values are:
+## Output style

+Default output is only the zone name.

+`-p` and `-v` columns are:

 - ID number